Habeas corpus: Origins in England

 The privilege of habeas corpus has been suspended or restricted several times during English history, most recently during the 18th and 19th centuries.
 Although internment without trial has been authorised by statute since that time, for example during the two World Wars and the Troubles in Northern Ireland, the habeas corpus procedure has in modern times always technically remained available to such internees.
 However, as habeas corpus is only a procedural device to examine the lawfulness of a prisoner's detention, so long as the detention is in accordance with an Act of Parliament, the petition for habeas corpus is unsuccessful.
 Since the passage of the Human Rights Act 1998, the courts have been able to declare an Act of Parliament to be incompatible with the European Convention on Human Rights, but such a declaration of incompatibility has no legal effect unless and until it is acted upon by the government.

-The wording of the writ of habeas corpus implies that the prisoner is brought to the court for the legality of the imprisonment to be examined.
-However, rather than issuing the writ immediately and waiting for the return of the writ by the custodian, modern practice in England is for the original application to be followed by a hearing with both parties present to decide the legality of the detention, without any writ being issued.
-If the detention is held to be unlawful, the prisoner can usually then be released or bailed by order of the court without having to be produced before it.
-With the development of modern public law, applications for habeas corpus have been to some extent discouraged, in favour of applications for judicial review.
-The writ, however, maintains its vigour, and was held by the UK Supreme Court in 2012 to be available in respect of a prisoner captured by British forces in Afghanistan, albeit that the Secretary of State made a valid return to the writ justifying the detention of the claimant.